replaceitem/carpet-discarpet/docs/Setup.md

 To add your bot to the game, copy and paste your Bot token from the Developer portal into the `"Your Bot Token"` field.
 The `"bot_id"` is used to identify your bot in scarpet later.
 You should just give the bot a name so you can identify it.
 This doesnt need to be what you called it in the developer portal, it's just an arbitrary name.
+The `member_intent` and `presence_intent` can be set to `true` if these intents are needed by your bots.
+For more info, see the section about [indents](#Indents).

 Now your config should look something like this: